Open Access at Royal Holloway

 - The term “gold OA” is used to describe publishing an article in a full or hybrid OA journal.
 Hybrid journals have a mix of OA articles which anyone can read and articles which only journal subscribers can read.

 - Repositories, or green OA, can host different types of material, such as peer-reviewed papers, grey literature, theses and dissertations, and pre- peer reviewed and post peer reviewed items.
 Repositories can be institutional or organisational, which are affiliated with institutions and organisations, or subject, which collect items related to subject fields.
+At Royal Holloway, Pure is used to provide OA to research outputs.

 Royal Holloway staff have also been providing their views about OA: